oliviamcauley/Bar_Surfing/README.md

 # Bar Surfing
-This project used test particle simulations to understand if a cluster can survive being at a stable Lagrange point in the rotating frame as it moves outward towards the solar circle.
+This project used test particle simulations to understand if a cluster can survive being at a stable point as the stable point moves outward towards the solar circle due to a decelrating bar.

 # Table of Contents
 1. [Introduction](#Introduction)